bannsec/angr-Windows/README.md

 pip install angr
 ```

-The move the "c++filt" executable into your angr/Scripts directory.
+Then move the "c++filt" executable into your angr/Scripts directory.